MataKrow/Checkpoints/README.md

 # ![logo](https://user-images.githubusercontent.com/48725508/181262857-0a05389a-d62f-4ac6-8635-812adbdd56e9.png)

 Checkpoints!<br />
-They Autosave in singleplayer, sets the spawnpoint in multiplayer and revives everyone in surival.<br />
+They Autosave in singleplayer, set the respawnpoint in multiplayer and revives everyone in surival!<br />
 It's more or less an alternative to that pesky unexpected scripted autosave, forcing an access to the HDD while buffering the game for half a second or more, even possibly saving while in a bad situation!
 This system hopes to give the player choice! <br />

 It also solves the "running to evil" problem present in co-op.
 By updating the spawn position when it's updated.
 Players can get right back into the action with no delay.
 (Unless there's someone on the fountain.)